Buy Term Insurance Plan & Policy Online in India in 2025

 Liquidity Not liquid (benefit only on death High liquidity (funds can be accessed anytime)

-Tax Benefits Premiums and death benefit are tax-free under current tax laws Interest earned may be taxable (depending on the savings instrument and tax laws)
+Tax Benefits Death benefits are tax-free under current tax laws Interest earned may be taxable (depending on the savings instrument and tax laws)

 Ideal For Financial protection for dependents Short-term or long-term financial goals and emergencies